ChrisWilliams123/Python-Pong/README.md

 # Python-Pong
 Assignment for Coursera "Introduction to Interactive Programming in Python" course from RICE University.<br>
 <br>
-Browser-based programming environment.
-Uses SimpleGUI from Codeskulptor.
+Browser-based programming environment - uses SimpleGUI from Codeskulptor.